nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - Data to be imported should be stored in the file `data/import.txt`.
 - Data to be imported should adhere to the following format:
   - CSV for **six** fields in the order of `NAME,GITHUB,LINKEDIN,TELEGRAM,TWITTER,EMAIL`
+  - Any extra fields will be treated as erroneous input and discarded.
   - For values that are empty, a `null` has to be specified.

 ```
 Le Zong,lezongmun,null,lezongg,null,lezongmun@gmail.com
 marcus,null,null,null,null,null